-You really want to to think our seniors are living there golden years like we want to live ours.
+You really want to think our seniors are living their golden years like we want to live ours.
 We assume Grandma and Grandpa are getting good care.
 It seems nice when we visit.
 But there are so many cases that have come across my desk that I simply did not believe at first because the story of neglect and abuse seemed too far fetched.

 But upon further investigation, we learned that far too many nursing home horror stories that cannot be true are absolutely true.

 A nursing home advocacy group called Members of the Family has created a Nursing Home Honor Roll.
 These are nursing homes identified by the Centers for Medicare and Medicaid Services as meeting the minimum government standards of care, having no violations on the last three annual surveys, and no substantiated complaints during the same time span.
 Incredibly, only 1.4% of nursing homes in the United States qualify.
 In this area, there are no nursing homes in Maryland or Washington, D.C. that qualify.
 What does this tell us?
 It tells us that of the 216 nursing homes in Maryland, far too many of them are causing needless pain and anguish to those who are dependent on them.

 In 2016, things have not gotten much better.
 The Nursing Home Report Cards put out by Families for Better Care gave Maryland a "D".
 The language is harsh:

 "Maryland’s nursing homes consistently underachieved, failing to score an above average grade in any reviewed measure...
 Maryland is the worst nursing home state in the Mid-Atlantic Region."

 The point is, this is not a bunch of lawyer-driven hype about the sad state of nursing homes in Maryland.
 This is an independent study that shows that, comparatively, our state has substandard nursing homes.Types of Nursing Home Cases